blob42/aichat-ng/README.md

-# AIChatNG: All-in-one AI CLI Tool
+# AIChatNG: All-in-one LLM CLI Tool

 AIChat is an all-in-one AI CLI tool featuring Chat-REPL, Shell Assistant, RAG, Tool Use, AI Agent, and More.